 - If your browser does not automatically display these files, you may need some additional software.
 I emphatically do not recommend Adobe Reader, which is an insanely slow memory-hog; there are many faster, more lightweight alternatives.
 I use Skim, which has some nice annotation tools, but Preview (built into Mac OS X) works fine.

 - Papers created before abot 2004 are also available as gzipped PostScript files .
 Those papers were created with latex→dvips→ps2pdf instad of the more modern pdflatex.

 - PDF files created before about 2000 contain bitmapped fonts, which causes display problems with some PDF viewers, and which makes text searching and copying impossible.

-I also include pointers to "official" electronic versions of several papers on their publishers' web sites.
+On the individual pages for most papers, I also include pointers to "official" electronic versions on their publishers' web sites.
 (See the copyright notice.)
-These are almost always PDF files.
 Some form of payment or subscription (by you or by your institution) is usually required to access these files.
-Many of these files are low-resolution scans of hardcopy papers.
-As a result, these files are very large and of low quality; in particular, crucial features like shading and thin or dotted lines may be missing from some figures.
+For a few of my earlier papers, the publisher-provided electronic versions are low-quality scans of hardcopy papers; in particular, crucial features like shading and thin or dotted lines are missing from some figures.
 Caveat emptor!

 Over the next several months I expect to add links to DOIs for each paper directly on the summary page.